-- urban centers.
-Local governments can assist developers with land assembly and obtaining brownfield mitigation grants. - o Targeted Funding: Government funding for affordable housing could be targeted to areas with rapid transit and commuter rail stations to encourage mixed-income TOD.
+- Local governments can assist developers with land assembly and obtaining brownfield mitigation grants. - o Targeted Funding: Government funding for affordable housing could be targeted to areas with rapid transit and commuter rail stations to encourage mixed-income TOD.
 Creating a scoring category for the State (WHEDA) Qualified Allocation Plan that would provide an incentive to locate Low-Income Housing Tax Credit (LIHTC) developments in station areas is one example. - o Parking regulations: Reducing the amount of required parking can lower construction costs for residential projects, and possibly be used as an incentive for including affordable housing units.
 A Transit Cooperative Research Program review of TOD case studies found that lower housing-unit-to-parking ratios could result in an increase of 20 to 33 percent in the number of housing units and lower total construction costs, even with the additional units.
-Local governments should consider revising parking requirements as recommended in the following design guideline. - Design Guideline 1.2.4: Manage parking through the following steps to aid in pedestrian friendly TOD design and reduce construction costs: - A Transit Cooperative Research Program review of TOD case studies found that parking to housing unit ratios could be lowered as much as 50 percent in TODs that have good transit connectivity to major employment centers.
+Local governments should consider revising parking requirements as recommended in the following design guideline. - Design Guideline 1.2.4: Manage parking through the following steps to aid in pedestrian friendly TOD design and reduce construction costs: - o A Transit Cooperative Research Program review of TOD case studies found that parking to housing unit ratios could be lowered as much as 50 percent in TODs that have good transit connectivity to major employment centers.
 Local governments should review parking to housing unit ratios for residential use and parking to square footage ratios for commercial use within station areas.
 Local governments should consider revising zoning ordinances to remove minimum parking requirements and allow shared parking agreements within station areas.
-Car sharing services (such as Zipcar) may also reduce the demand for parking. - Locate parking facilities within station areas away from street frontages.
+Car sharing services (such as Zipcar) may also reduce the demand for parking. - o Locate parking facilities within station areas away from street frontages.
 This may be accomplished through subgrade structures or wrapping the ground floor of parking structures with other uses, such as commercial retail and service uses, for larger developments.
-Larger developments should also provide bicycle parking. - Use traditional neighborhood development (TND) in neighborhoods with single-family homes, duplexes, and townhomes, locating parking in the rear of the lot with alley access. - Design Guideline 1.2.5: Provide convenient and safe access for walking and bicycling to the transit station within station areas through the following measures: - Interconnect streets to provide multiple opportunities for access and circulation, and provide sidewalks on both sides of streets. - Maximize pedestrian safety at street crossings through the timing of walk signal phases and the construction of curb extensions ("bulb-outs").
-Provide pedestrian medians in wide or heavily traveled roadways.
+Larger developments should also provide bicycle parking. - o Use traditional neighborhood development (TND) in neighborhoods with single-family homes, duplexes, and townhomes, locating parking in the rear of the lot with alley access. - Design Guideline 1.2.5: Provide convenient and safe access for walking and bicycling to the transit station within station areas through the following measures:55 - o Interconnect streets to provide multiple opportunities for access and circulation, and provide sidewalks on both sides of streets.